xinswjtu/Pseudo-label-SSAEL/README.md

 # Pseudo-label-SSAEL

-This paper "Pseudo-label assisted semi-supervised adversarial enhancement learning for intelligent fault diagnosis of industrial gearbox degradation" is currently being submitted for review.
+This manuscript "*Pseudo-label assisted semi-supervised adversarial enhancement learning for intelligent fault diagnosis of industrial gearbox degradation*" is currently submitted for reviewing.

 **The related code will be realsed as soon as possible.**